Gary Pinkel

-Gary Robin Pinkel (born April 27, 1952) is a former American college football coach.
+Gary Robin Pinkel (born April 27, 1952) is an American former college football coach.
 He served as the head football coach at the University of Toledo from 1991 to 2000 and the University of Missouri from 2001 to 2015, compiling career record of 191–110–3.
-Pinkel has the most wins of any head coach in the history of the Toledo Rockets football program and led the 1995 team to a Mid-American Conference championship.
+Pinkel has the second most wins of any head coach in the history of the Toledo Rockets football program and led the 1995 team to a Mid-American Conference championship.
 He also holds the record for most wins by a head coach of the Missouri Tigers football program.

 Before becoming a head coach, Pinkel served as an assistant at the University of Washington, under Don James, from 1979 through 1990, the last six of those years as an offensive coordinator.
 Pinkel was inducted into the College Football Hall of Fame in 2022.

-Early years
+Early life

 Born in Akron, Ohio, Pinkel graduated from Kenmore High School and attended Kent State University, where he played tight end for the Golden Flashes under head coach Don James.
 Pinkel received his bachelor's degree in education in 1973 and began his coaching career as a graduate at Kent State under James, who left after the 1974 season for Washington.
 Pinkel joined him in Seattle for a season in 1976, spent two years at Bowling Green, then returned to Washington for 12 seasons.

 Pinkel and Alabama head coach Nick Saban were college teammates.
 Pinkel took over the head coaching job at Toledo in 1991 when Saban left to become defensive coordinator for the Cleveland Browns.